Girls Player Placement Policy

 4. Evaluation & Review

-Opinions on our Player Placement Policy are sought each year in the annual FJFC Parent and Player survey and in coach surveys.
-This policy aligns with the desires of most players, parents and coaches at the club.
+Opinions on our Player Placement Policies are sought each year in the annual FJFC Parent and Player survey and in coach surveys.
+This policy aligns with the views of the majority of players, parents and coaches at the club.

 YJFL Statement of Rules and By Laws (see Section 6.
 Player Eligibility and Schedule A – Grading Guidelines)